 Most of the combat-oriented JSOTFs are CJSOTFs — the C meaning “Combined,” which is a term of art meaning that foreign and allied forces participate.
 The JSOTF-GCC is a unilateral, or US-only, JSOTF which does support our Gulf Cooperation Council allies.
 The GCC is well described in many places online, but essentially it is a group of small nations who want a big brother — the USA — to keep them from being trod upon by the regional bullies.
 So, now that you know more facts about JSOTFs than Thpenther can fit into a brain bulging with unmerited self-regard, let’s take a few lines of his artticle and apply the Mjolnir of truth to them.
 Trust us: this’ll leave a mark.

-It’ll be easy to hell Thpenther’s words from ours below.
+It’ll be easy to tell Thpenther’s words from ours below.
 His will be indented and italicized.
 Not to mention, dishonest and stupid.
 Let’s begin with the headline:

 Exclusive: New U.S. Commando Team Operating Near Iran.